mbrown01/hotspotter/README.md

 rich per-residue feature set, and rank which residues are most likely to be *load-bearing* — i.e. which ones, if mutated, would actually break the interaction.**

-This is a rigorous, domain-aware **portfolio project** in structural machine learning.
-It is *not* claiming novelty or state-of-the-art: mature tools already predict mutation effects on binding (FoldX, mCSM-PPI2, BeAtMuSiC, SpotOn, …).
-The honest contribution here is **rigor, interpretability, and a real motivating case** — plus a usable, centralized workflow for a task scientists currently stitch together by hand.

----

-## The story that motivates this

-A structural biologist (Sandra) studied how two proteins, **ARL15** and **CNNM2**, bind.
-She predicted the complex (AlphaFold2/ColabFold + docking) and analyzed the interface to decide which residue to mutate and test.
-A standard interface analysis (PISA) flagged a residue that looked **heavily buried** — **Tyrosine 96 (Y96)** — and it agreed across both of her models, so she mutated it.

-**It didn't matter.** Binding was unchanged.

-The residue that *actually* mattered was **Arginine 95 (Arg95)**, which forms a **salt bridge** — a strong charge–charge interaction — across the interface.
-That only came out in a later paper.

-> **The lesson driving this project:** "buried" tells you *where* the interface is, not
-> *which contacts are load-bearing.* The obvious heuristic (most-buried residue) sent her
-> to the wrong residue.
-Catching the real one required reasoning about **interaction
-> chemistry**.
-We want a tool that does better than the naive heuristic — and we can
-> *prove* it does, on a case where the answer is known.

----

-## What it does (two phases, one engine)

-**Phase 1 — the feature-extraction pipeline (this repo, building now).**
-Input a complex structure → detect the interface → compute a full per-residue feature set → rank candidate residues with a transparent heuristic → output a clean table + a 3D interface visualization + a report.
-The output is designed from day one to also emit one **model-ready feature row per residue**, so Phase 2 trains on exactly what Phase 1 produces.

-**Phase 2 — the ML hot-spot scorer (later).**
-Run Phase 1 across the [SKEMPI 2.0](https://life.bsc.es/pid/skempi2) database (~7,000
-mutations in protein complexes with *measured* ΔΔG binding changes), join the labels, and train a model (XGBoost baseline → GNN, since an interface is naturally a graph) to predict whether a mutation disrupts binding.
-Evaluate honestly against the naive baseline and an existing tool.

-**Phase 3 — deorphanization (far-future stretch, out of scope).** Screen an orphan protein against candidate partners.
-Mentioned only as future work; it's the one part that needs real compute.

----

-## Development strategy: debug on a known answer, then go live

-We build and validate on **barnase–barstar (PDB `1BRS`)** — the most-studied protein interface in existence, tiny, and saturated with measured ΔΔG mutations.
-Its interface is dominated by **charged residues and salt bridges** — the exact chemistry that caught Arg95.
-It's our "hello world" *and* free Phase-2 familiarization.
-Only once the tool behaves correctly there do we point it at **ARL15–CNNM2** and ask: would it have flagged Arg95 where buriedness pointed at Y96?

----

 ## The feature set

 | Group | Features | Cost | Status |